Fractional Covers of Hypergraphs with Bounded Multi-Intersection: Introduction

-In summary, the main results of this paper are as follows: \begin{itemize} \item First of all, we show that the size of the support of a fractional edge cover only depends on the weight of the cover and of the structure of its edge intersections (Theorem~\ref{maintheor}).
+In summary, the main results of this paper are as follows: \begin{itemize} \item First, we show that the size of the support of a fractional edge cover only depends on the weight of the cover and of the structure of its edge intersections (Theorem~\ref{maintheor}).
 More specifically, if the intersection of $c$ edges of a hypergraph $H$ has at most $d$ elements, and $H$ has a fractional edge cover of weight $\leq k$, then $H$ also has a fractional edge cover of weight $\leq k$ with a support whose size only depends on $c,d$, and $k$. \item As an important consequence of this result, we show that the problem of checking if a given hypergraph $H$ has $\fhw(H) \leq k$ is tractable for hypergraph classes satisfying the BMIP (Theorem~\ref{mainres}).
 In particular, BMIP generalizes all previously known hypergraph classes with tractable $\fhw$-checking, namely bounded rank, bounded degree, and bounded intersection.

-\item We transfer our results on fractional edge covers to fractional vertex covers, where we again vastly generalize previously known hypergraph classes (such as hypergraphs of bounded rank \cite{furedi1988}) that guarantee a bound on the size of the support of fractional~vertex~covers (Theorem~\ref{thm:vcsupp}). \end{itemize}
+\item We transfer our results on fractional edge covers to fractional hitting sets, where we again vastly generalize previously known hypergraph classes (such as hypergraphs of bounded rank \cite{furedi1988}) that guarantee a bound on the size of the support of fractional~hitting~sets (Theorem~\ref{thm:vcsupp}). \end{itemize}

 The paper is organized as follows: after recalling some basic notions and results in Section~\ref{sec:prelim}, we will present our main technical result on fractional edge covers in Section~\ref{sec:tech}.
 The detailed proof of a crucial lemma is separated in Section~\ref{sec:boundext}.
-In Section~\ref{sec:apps}, we apply our result on the bounded support of fractional edge covers to fractional hypertree width and fractional vertex covers.
-Finally, in Section~\ref{sec:conclusion}, we summarize our results and discuss some directions for future research.
-Due to space limitations, some proofs are given in the appendix.
+In Section~\ref{sec:apps}, we apply our result on the bounded support of fractional edge covers to fractional hypertree width and extend our main combinatorial result to fractional hitting sets.
+Finally, in Section~\ref{sec:conclusion}, we summarize our results and give an extensive overview of interesting open questions in this area of research.